 After people start reading your blog content more, and want to read it on consistent basis, they'll sign up for your blog's email subscription.
 Once strangers to your brand, they're now regular visitors.

-You can then nurture qualified leads with more blog posts and lead generators through email or Facebook ads.
+When these visitors read enough blog posts, you can entice them to download conversion offers like Beltis mentioned above.
+Then, you can then nurture qualified leads with more blog posts and lead generators through email or Facebook ads.
 Consistently educating them and helping them solve their problems will build their trust, making it more likely they'll move to the middle of your funnel when they're ready.
 And once you see them researching your product or service by reading case studies, requesting a demo, or trying to contact sales, you can move them to the bottom of the funnel, where sales will qualify their fit as a customer.

 Sales will close some of these leads into customers, and they'll be thanking you when they do.
 Your blog introduced their customers to your brand.

-2. Offer sponsored content opportunities to other brands.
+4. Offer sponsored content opportunities to other brands.

-Publishers like BuzzFeed and The Dodo produce content that floods social media almost every day.
+Publishers like BuzzFeed and The Dodo produce content that floods social media every day.
 And they make money by helping other brands do it too.